 The first race

 Even before the marathon, Central Park was the heart of the running community in New York City.
-It got a boost when Mayor John V. Lindsay closed the Park drives to traffic for the first time ever in the summer of 1966.
+It got a boost when Mayor John V. Lindsay closed the Park Drives to traffic for the first time ever in the summer of 1966.

 Runners upped the ante four years later when the first New York City Marathon was run on September 13, 1970.
 Organized by Fred Lebow and Vincent Chiappetta of the New York Road Runners, entrants had to find the men in person and hand them the $1 race fee.
-On the day of the race, 127 runners lined up at Tavern on the Green; only 55 successfully finished the course, comprising one trip around the Park’s 1.7-mile lower loop, and four of the entire Park drive circuit.
+On the day of the race, 127 runners lined up at Tavern on the Green; only 55 successfully finished the course, comprising one trip around the Park’s 1.7-mile lower loop, and four of the entire Park Drive circuit.

 After that, the marathon grew rapidly.
 In 1976, Lebow expanded the course to take that year’s 2,090 entrants through all five boroughs.
 Still, runners would continue to cross the finish line in Central Park.

 In 1994, some excitement shook up the front of the pack: Mexican runner German Silva, running alongside countryman Benjamin Paredes, was only seven-tenths of a mile from the finish line when he took a wrong turn on Central Park South, following a television truck into the Park.
 It looked like his lead was lost, but he quickly figured out his mistake, reversed course, and somehow overtook Paredes in the final stretch, winning by two seconds.
-Thus ended one of the most dramatic races in history!
+Thus ended one of the most dramatic races in history.

 The marathon brings New York City together, and that power was more apparent than ever in the aftermath of Hurricane Sandy in 2012.
 Scheduled for November 4—just a few days after the storm wreaked havoc across the region—the race was canceled.
-But on that day, thousands of runners gathered in the Park, while others travelled to the outer boroughs to help with recovery efforts, exemplifying that event really is, as New York Road Runners calls it, “an exercise in community spirit.”
+But on that day, thousands of runners gathered in the Park, while others traveled to the outer boroughs to help with recovery efforts, exemplifying that event really is, as New York Road Runners calls it, “an exercise in community spirit.”

 Where to watch